cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Inability to Attend and Observe**:

 * Patients with attention deficits require concentration training before self-definition development.
-* Poor self-observational ability: introduce exercises for self-observation and metacognitive reflection.
+* **Poor self-observational ability**: introduce exercises for self-observation and metacognitive reflection.

 **Difficulty with Imagination Task**: